phy710/ICML2023-HT/README.md

 # Sourse code for our ICML 2023 paper: A Hybrid Quantum-Classical Approach based on the Hadamard Transform for the Convolutional Layer

-Folder “QCHT” contains the implementation of the hybrid quantum-classical Hadamard transform (QCHT) on the IBM-Q cloud platform. https://quantum-computing.ibm.com/
+The folder “QCHT” contains the implementation of the Hybrid Quantum-Classical Hadamard Transform (QCHT) on the IBM-Q cloud platform. https://quantum-computing.ibm.com/